hadil1999-creator/Technical-Test/README.md

 Since it's my first time dealing with Reinforcement Learning or even develop an AI model without a notebook, I satrted by research, which is highlighted in the pdf intitled "Research"

-Those are the steps to deploy and reproduce my product using Q-Learning:
+Those are the steps to deploy and reproduce my product using Deep Q-Learning:

 1-Install VS code